-Regulus science.
 Regulus is about 77 light-years away.
-If – by some impossible magic – Regulus were to replace our sun, Earth would be doomed.
-First, Earth’s atmosphere would be stripped away, and shortly thereafter the oceans would begin to boil.
-With our protective natural shields gone, the surface of the Earth would bake under a star four times as wide and 140 times as bright as our world is accustomed to, not to mention the vastly increased bombardment of ultraviolet rays, X-rays and gamma rays.
+It’s about four times as wide and 140 times as bright as our sun.
+If – by some impossible magic – Regulus were to replace our sun, Earth’s atmosphere would be stripped away, and shortly thereafter the oceans would begin to boil.
+That’s not to mention the vastly increased bombardment of ultraviolet rays, X-rays and gamma rays.
 Taking all of the star’s radiation into account, Regulus pumps out nearly 350 times as much energy as our sun.

 If Regulus rotated slightly more rapidly (16% faster), the star would fly apart.
 Regulus is not the only star known to spin so fast that it has an oblate shape.
 The stars Altair and Achernar are also fast spinners with flattened shapes.

-History and mythology of Regulus.
 The name Regulus is from the diminutive form of the Latin rex, and means Little King.
 Astronomers know Regulus as Alpha Leonis, but in times past it has been known simply as Rex, as well as by kingly names in other languages.
-It’s not clear how Regulus went from being a king – thought to rule celestial affairs – to being a ‘little’ king.
+It’s not clear how Regulus went from being a king – thought to rule celestial affairs – to being a “little” king.
 Perhaps the thought was that Leo itself represented the King of Beasts, and there was room for one full king only.

 Regulus has also been called Cor Leonis, which means Heart of the Lion, the same name given to Richard the Lionhearted (although more frequently in French).